intel-iot-devkit/intelligent-kiosk-analytics-cpp/README.md

         ![Grafana](./images/Grafana5.png)

-     3. Repeat step 2 to add *Singlestat panel* for *Number of male* to the dashboard, with these mdifications:
+     3. Repeat step 2 to add *Singlestat panel* for *Number of male* to the dashboard, with these modifications:
         * For the panel title, change *Number of people* to *Number of male*.
         * Select **Total male** in the **field (value)** of **Metrics**  Singlestat menu option.